 When you are in a severe braking condition involving use of the ABS, you will experience some pedal drop as the vehicle comes to a complete stop.
 This is the result of the system reverting to the base brake system and is normal.

-Engagement of the ABS may be accompanied by a pulsing sensation.
+Engagement of the ABS may be accompanied by a pulsing sensation in the brake pedal.
 You may also hear a clicking noise.
 These occurrences are normal, and indicate that the system is functioning.

 ABS Warning Light